Top Game Development Companies in 2026: 10 Global Leaders Compared

 • Judging by portfolios alone: Strong visuals don’t guarantee production discipline.
 Ask how teams handle milestones, iterations, and late-stage changes.

-• Budget misalignment: Hiring a studio built for enterprise-scale complexity or pushing a lean team into AAA scope both lead to delays.
+• Budget misalignment: Hiring a studio built for enterprise-scale complexity or pushing a lean team into an AAA scope both lead to delays.

 • Ignoring production scale: Some studios excel at prototypes but struggle with scaling parallel workflows, certification, or content volume.